WFUCSCCho/project-4-greewa23-1/README.md

 Insertion, search, and deletion running time (already sorted):
 ![image](https://github.com/user-attachments/assets/1600c7bf-eb70-4b67-a0a9-61758c83518a)
-The runtime for insertion is O(N) and for search and remove it is O(logN).
+The runtime for insertion is O(N) and for search and remove it was also O(N).
 Insert has the largest runtime and search has the smallest.
 There are more fluctuations with smaller amounts of data.

 Insertion, search, and deletion running time (shuffled):
 ![image](https://github.com/user-attachments/assets/dba4cdba-7762-4540-808e-2216a96804cd)
-The runtime for insertion is O(N) and for search and remove it is O(logN).
+The runtime for insertion, search and remove is O(N).
 Insert has the largest runtime and search has the smallest.
 There are more fluctuations with smaller amounts of data.

 Insertion, search, and deletion running time (reversed):
 ![image](https://github.com/user-attachments/assets/d17bd93f-ac41-4bc3-b106-b5245aa5470d)
-The runtime for insertion is O(N) and for search and remove it is O(logN).
-Both search and remove level off for large N. Insert has the largest runtime and search has the smallest.
+The runtime for insertion, search and remove is O(N).
+Both search and remove level off a bit at the end for large N, so more data may have resulted in a different conclusion.
+Insert has the largest runtime and search has the smallest.
 There are more fluctuations with smaller amounts of data.

 ## 5. **Document your Dataset and Results**
 Document the source of your dataset and any modifications you made to it.
 Describe the results of your analysis and